programminghistorian/jekyll/en/lessons/digital-exhibition-collectionbuilder.md

 ## Gather metadata for your exhibition's digital collection

-To prepare the exhibition, you first need a collection of objects described in a CSV that we can map to the CollectionBuilder metadata guide to ensure all exhibition components function properly.
+To prepare the exhibition, you first need metadata describing a collection of objects in a CSV that you can then align with CollectionBuilder’s metadata requirements to ensure that all the exhibition components function properly.
 This approach prioritizes working with canonical versions already maintained in established repositories, allowing you to focus on curatorial interpretation rather than digital stewardship.

 ### Optional: Upload your own digital collection materials first
 While this lesson focuses on using digital objects already available on the Internet Archive, you also have the option of uploading your own collections of digital items.